bitcoinwords/bitcoinwords.github.io/_posts/2019-12-28-bitcoin-optech-newsletter-78.md

   - Technology
   - BIP

 excerpt: A technical lookback at 2019 from Bitcoin Optech Newsletter.
-POsted December 28, 2019.
+Posted December 28, 2019.

 defaults:
   - scope: